AdaCore/gnatstudio/docs/users_guide/vcs.rst

   The Subversion version control system.
 On Windows, this version is intended to be used with Cygwin/Subversion and fully supports the Cygwin path names.
-To use this, you must have `patch` and `diff` commands that usually come with Subversion.
+To use this, you must have the :program:`patch` and :program:`diff` tools that usually come with Subversion.

 *Subversion Windows*
   .. index:: VCS, Subversion Windows